byt3bl33d3r/MITMf/README.md

 Dependency change!
 ===================
-As of version 0.9.5 DNS tampering support needs NetfilterQueue v0.6 which has yet to be merged into the main repo!
+As of MITMF v0.9.5, DNS tampering support needs NetfilterQueue v0.6 which has yet to be merged into the main repo so it *cannot* be installed via pip or easy_install.

 Download it from here https://github.com/fqrouter/python-netfilterqueue and manually install it.